NishantTechCore/NishantTechCore/MY INFO.md

 - 👋 Hi, I’m @blazingNishant/NISHANT KUMAR
 - 👀 I’m interested in Data Science mainly but currently I am into coding/programming.
 - 🌱 I’m currently learning Data Science as a student.
 - 💞️ I’m looking to collaborate on ....
-NO I am not looking for any collaboration.
+NO I am not looing for any collaboration.
 - 📫 How to reach me?
 You can reach me through email same as this one.

 <!---